Insaniquarium: Development

 George Fan (pictured in 2018) is the creator, designer, and programmer of Insaniquarium.

 During his time working for the online gaming portal Prizegames.com, George Fan was researching Java games.
 He came across the website for PopCap Games and found their games better than the other Java games he was researching.
 Afterwards, Fan left Prizegames.com and became a freelance video game designer.
 Fan started developing Insaniquarium, back then codenamed FishTank, using Java in July 2001.
 He paired up with his colleague, an artist named Tysen Henderson, for him to create the backgrounds.
 They formed Flying Bear Entertainment together to develop the game.

-Fan's main purpose with creating Insaniquarium was to develop a video game to enter into the Independent Games Festival, having decided to do so along with Henderson after seeing the independent games in Game Developers Conference 2001 (GDC 2001).
+Fan's main purpose with creating Insaniquarium was to develop a video game to enter into the Independent Games Festival, having decided to do so along with Henderson after seeing the independent games in the Game Developers Conference 2001 (GDC 2001).
 Fan's idea "was to create a game that's easy to get into, yet unfolds into something much deeper."
 The first prototype simply featured clicking on the fish to feed them when necessary.
 Fan decided to add more depth to Insaniquarium due to his inspiration from an unknown Java game, which let the player buy upgrades with accumulated resources.
 He entered Insaniquarium into the festival in 2002.
 The prototype submitted took a month to create.

 Fan was in a cyber cafe in Hawaii when he heard that Insaniquarium made it into the festival as a finalist, to which he openly screamed with joy.
 Insaniquarium later won the festival's category "Innovation in Game Design".
 Fan contacted PopCap Games and asked if they would be at GDC 2002.
 They met up at Fan's finalist booth at the conference.
-PopCap offered Fan aid in publishing Insaniquarium as a downloadable game, though didn't hire him as Fan was already offered a job at Blizzard Entertainment.
+PopCap offered Fan aid in publishing Insaniquarium as a downloadable game, though didn't hire him, as Fan was already offered a job at Blizzard Entertainment.
 Blizzard allowed Fan to develop Insaniquarium before working with them, and PopCap Games aided Fan on Insaniquarium for the next two years.
-Following the start of PopCap Games's aid, Insaniquarium used PopCap Games Framework as its engine.
+Following the start of PopCap Games's aid, Insaniquarium used the PopCap Games Framework as its engine.
 Fan designed and programmed a majority of the game along with drawing its concept art and composing some of the music.